kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Node

-Label that kubeadm applies on the control plane nodes that it manages.
+Label that kubeadm applies on the control planes that it manages.

 ### node-role.kubernetes.io/control-plane {#node-role-kubernetes-io-control-plane-taint}